‘This can’t be happening’: An oral history of 48 surreal, violent, biblical minutes in Washington

 REV. FISHER: But then I realized it was a photo op.

-ROSNER (protester): I come back home and see that I just got my ass kicked so that guy could get a photo opp?
+ROSNER (protester): I come back home and see that I just got my ass kicked so that guy could get a photo op?

 MARIANN EDGAR BUDDE, bishop of the Episcopal Diocese of Washington: We weren’t warned or told about what was going to happen.
 I wouldn’t have allowed it if I’d been given the chance to weigh in.